Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 ament_add_ros_isolated_gtest(test_my_node test/test_my_node.cpp)
 ```

-## Alternative: The Rtest Framework

-While this module focuses on standard GoogleTest-based ROS 2 testing using `rclcpp` and `ament_cmake_gtest`, an emerging framework called Rtest provides an alternative approach.

-Rtest offers tools to mock and introspect ROS 2 entities such as publishers, subscribers, services, timers, and actions.
-It allows direct message injection, timer triggering, and simulated time control—enabling precise and fully deterministic tests without spinning an executor.

-At this stage, Rtest remains **experimental** and has a key limitation: it can only test ROS 2 components whose source code is available in the workspace, since it relies on compile-time template substitution to mock and intercept ROS entities.
-This prevents testing against precompiled or system-installed packages.
-Despite this, Rtest shows strong potential as a unified, deterministic testing layer that could **complement the approach presented in this module**.

 ## Exercises

 In this module, participants will debug and complete a ROS 2 node and its corresponding unit tests, fixing intentional defects and ensuring all tests pass deterministically.